.

 When I began gardening (more years ago than I'll admit to in public) more experienced gardeners were generous with their knowledge and advice.
 In turn, I try to give back in the form of classes I teach, books and articles I write as a way to share information.
 My website will have links to sites I've found both useful and interesting.
 There will be reviews of books for the gardener's library.
 And I'll mention classes and lectures I'll be doing in case you want to join me in a more personalized stroll down the garden path.

-You can also make a virtual visit at my Diary to see what plant and garden events are happening at BelleWood Gardens, where I've been making garden visits, and even culinary happenings such as visits to farmers markets, local orchards, foraging for mushrooms and other wild foods.
+You can use the link below to make a virtual visit at my Diary page to see what plant and garden events are happening at BelleWood Gardens, where I've been making garden visits, and even culinary happenings such as visits to farmers markets, local orchards, foraging for mushrooms and other wild foods.
 There you will also find links to BelleWood in Bloom, to see what's been flowering in my garden.

 Back to Top